jdbenito/nerdery/ImageBrowserViewTest/README.txt

 This project file demonstrates the issues encountered when an IKImageBrowserView becomes layer-backed.
-Note that the IKImageBrowserView work just fine if it is not layer-backed.
+Note that the IKImageBrowserView works just fine if it is not layer-backed.

 The symptoms differ depending on the Mac OS used that the project is run in.